AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ### Graph-based stitching

 - Timestamps are not taken into account when querying for the transient id using the specified namespace.
 So it is possible a persistent ID is stitched with a transient ID from a record that has an earlier timestamp.
+- No support for using `identityMap` as the persistent ID.
+You have to define a specific identifier in the dataset (for example, `ECID`) as the persistent ID.
+-

 ## Use stitching